 How an Iconic National Accountancy Reduced Incidents & Improved IT Change Controls

-Kirk Penn from Service management specialists undertook a maturity assessment workshop with the key IT management.
-The improvement team identified and validated gaps and areas for improvement across their existing incident, problem and change management processes.
-Following the workshop, a clear roadmap and improvement plan was developed.
-Thus, combined with weekly progress sessions where further mentoring and guidance was provided by service management specialists to address specific areas, it indicated where further help was needed.
+Kirk conducted a maturity assessment workshop with key IT management.
+The improvement team identified and validated gaps and areas for improvement across their existing incident, problem, and change management processes.
+Following the workshop, a clear roadmap and improvement plan were developed.
+Weekly progress sessions were held with service management specialists to provide further mentoring and guidance in addressing specific areas where further help was needed.

-The improvements became real within weeks; the total number of incidents reduced by 10 percent within one month.
-Improvements to basic change management controls were implemented and adhered, which immediately reduced major disruptions to the business.
-The internal improvement team was empowered to drive change and were subsequently tasked to lead the implementation of a new ITSM toolset.
+Within weeks, the improvements became real.
+The total number of incidents was reduced by 10 percent in one month, and improvements to basic change management controls were implemented and adhered to, immediately reducing major disruptions to the business.
+The internal improvement team was empowered to drive change and subsequently tasked with leading the implementation of a new ITSM toolset.